 There must be something similar in the UK, but the problem is identifying it against something that provenly works.
 I had some Goop contact adhesive, but whatever the ‘Automotive’ variant is, it did not stick at all.
 So I decided to try some Aquasure+FD, leaving it to cure for half an hour before sending in the roller.
 That seems to have worked.

-Part of me likes to think I’ll be using my nippy TXL the way I use my IK: fair weather open water transits rarely more than a mile from shore.
+Part of me likes to think I’ll be using my nippy TXL the way I use my IK: fair weather open-water transits rarely more than a mile from shore.
 As this might require sustained periods of paddling I figured some thigh straps would help, as they do in my IK.
-It’s not so much for hardcore bracing or even rolling, the way they are used in white water, but just to fix the legs so the core is more responsive and you can get good drive, as with knees pressed up under the deck of a hardshell sea kayak.
+It’s not so much for hardcore bracing or even rolling, the way they’re used in white water, but just to lock-out the legs so the core is more responsive and you can get good drive, as with knees pressed up under the deck of a hardshell sea kayak.

 Anfibio sent me their latest 5-point thigh straps which I tried and liked on the Revo (left).
-But to make full use of them would require gluing on up to 8 extra patches (if not ideally the ladder patch).
+But to make full use of them would require gluing on up to 8 extra patches (if not ideally the ladder patch; left).

-I decided my old Anfibio 3P straps which I’ve used in my IK would be OK for my low-tension, flatwater use and require adding just one pair of loop straps.
-If I was really lazy I could have got away with the unused flat patch by the seat, but the direction on tension was off centre and would eventually wear, stretch and maybe break.
-The small patches are not really designed for such loads and now my Helaplast has arrived I decided to try it.
+I decided my old Anfibio 3P straps which I’ve used for years in my IK would be OK for my low-tension, flatwater use, and require adding just one pair of loop straps.
+I could have got away with the unused flat patch by the seat, but the direction on tension was off centre and would eventually wear, stretch and maybe break.
+These small patches are not really designed for such loads and now my Helaplast has arrived I decided to try it.
 An old post on the Anfibio blog explains how to use Helaplast: